Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 Male subjects start in the down position, and females begin in the knee push up position.

-The clients will raise their body and straighten their elbows and then return to the start with each rep. The stomach won’t touch, however.
+The clients will raise their body, straighten their elbows, and then return to the start with each rep. The stomach won’t touch, however.

 Back remains straight and the people must go to straight arm position.

-The max number of pushups done consecutively without resting is the person’s score.
+The person’s score is the max number of pushups done consecutively without resting.

 The test is stopped when they strain forcibly or are unable to maintain form with two reps.